urbaman/HomeLab/Kubernetes/Cloudflare-Operator/readme.md

 Edit the podmonitor yaml file to add the ```release: kube-prometheus-stack``` label

 ```
 kubectl apply -f https://raw.githubusercontent.com/containeroo/cloudflare-operator/master/config/manifests/prometheus/monitor.yaml
 ```

-Install the dashboard in grafana, download the json and create a configmap fron it in the monitoring namespace.
+Install the dashboard in grafana, download the json and create a configmap from it in the monitoring namespace.

 ```bash
 kubectl create configmap grafana-dashboard-cloudflare-operator -n monitoring --from-file=/tmp/grafana-dashboard-cloudflare-operator.json